murali44/ServerlessScalingDemo/README.md

 - Make sure your AWS account credentials are in the `~/.aws/credentials` file.

+- Run `source set_env_vars.sh` to inject environment variables into the Lambda environment.

 - Run the deploy command in the repo root folder. `sls deploy -v`

 - Note the `GET` endpoint displayed once the service is deployed.